mabualzait/custom_advanced_sms/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Changelog

+### 1.2.1
+- Package now passes all pub.dev validation checks
+- Added MIT LICENSE file
+- Fixed all import and dependency issues
+- Updated web implementation to use modern APIs
+- Minimum Android SDK is now 23

 ### 1.2.0
 - Updated namespace to comply with new Android requirements